jespinoza711/solotodo/apache/blog/wp-content/plugins/page-links-to/readme.txt

-=== Plugin Name ===
+=== Page Links To ===
 Contributors: markjaquith
 Donate link: http://txfx.net/wordpress-plugins/donate
-Tags: page, redirect, link, external link, repoint Requires at least: 2.7
+Tags: page, redirect, link, external link, repoint Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 2.4.1
+Stable tag: 2.5

-Lets you make a WordPress page or post link to a URL of your choosing, instead of its WordPress post or page.
+Lets you make a WordPress page (or other content type) link to an external URL of your choosing, instead of its WordPress URL.

 == Description ==